rabbuttz/UnityLightmapToResonite/README.md

 - URP/HDRP materials are converted but the appearance may differ.
 - Only the built‑in *Unlit/Texture*, *Unlit/Transparent*, and a minimal *Cutout* shader are generated.

+### Important Note on Z-Fighting
+**It is recommended to avoid using the Vertex Offset feature.** Instead, adjust the `OffsetFactor` value within Resonite to prevent Z-fighting.
+The Vertex Offset feature is planned to be removed in future versions.

 ### License
 MIT License – see `LICENSE` file.